Glue42/docs/docs/glue42-concepts/08_glue42-server/glue42-server.md

 If your organization have an auth mechanism that is not supported by Glue42 Server, you can implement plugins and build a custom version of Glue42 Server and Glue42 Server Admin UI that work with it.

 In general the flow is:
-1. Add a custom login screen to glue42 - when user logs in, this new page will add a token that will be used by the Server to authenticate the suer
+1. Add a custom login page to Glue42 Enterprise - when user logs in, this new page will add a token that will be used by the Server to authenticate the suer
-1. Implement a custom authenticator in the server
+1. Implement a custom authenticator in the Server
-1. Implement a custom authenticator in the admin ui
+1. Implement a custom authenticator in the Admin UI

-**Add a login page to Glue42 Enterprise**
+**Add a custom login page to Glue42 Enterprise**

-You might want to include a login screen, that will appear on Glue42 Enterprise startup to authenticate the user.
+To include a login screen, that will appear on Glue42 Enterprise startup to authenticate the user, do the following change in *system.json*

 ```json
   "ssoAuth": {